Mississippi Top HeaderMississippi Top Header

 by Caroline Kirby

 What do magnolia trees, blues music, and Elvis Presley have in common?
 They all hail from Mississippi.
-This Southern state is known for many things including its hospitality, charm, and down-home cooking but today we want to go a little deeper and spotlight some of the amazing land read more…
+This Southern state is known for many things including its hospitality, charm, and down-home cooking but today we want to go a little deeper and spotlight some of the amazing lands read more…

 Mississippi land, much of it alluvial soil deposited by the namesake river flowing down its western border, proved to be the richest cotton-growing ground the earth had ever seen in the early 1800s.
 The delta was cleared for the great cotton plantations that made Mississippi the fifth-wealthiest state in antebellum America.
-The Civil War throttled the boomtowns and after the war the state was slow to abandon its agrarian ways.
+The Civil War throttled the boomtowns and after the war, the state was slow to abandon its agrarian ways.
 Several disastrous floods on the mighty Mississippi River also throttled several attempts at industrialization.

 So much of the Magnolia State still rests in undeveloped land.
 Almost all of it is heavily forested except those half-million acres of Mississippi Delta still producing cotton.
 You are more likely to find Mississippi farmers these days harvesting catfish, of which it is the country’s largest producer.
 When Mississippi farms come on the market they are likely to feature timberland, often with managed herds for private hunting.